 - Reinstatement at The University of Baltimore is not automatic.
 The suspended student must request reinstatement in writing from the appropriate graduate program director and appropriate academic dean by Oct.
 15 for the spring semester, by April 15 for the fall semester or by March 15 for the summer session.
-As a condition of reinstatement, a suspended student may be required to successfully complete certain remedial or prerequisite courses at The University of Baltimore or another institution of higher education. - If the suspended student has been away from the University for more than two regular semesters (i.e., fall and spring semesters, in either order), the student must also apply for readmission.
+As a condition of reinstatement, a suspended student may be required to successfully complete certain remedial or prerequisite courses at The University of Baltimore or another institution of higher education. - Suspended students are bound by the University's continuous enrollment policy if the period of suspension exceeds the total number of semesters allowed by that policy and myse reaookt fir admission after being approved for reinstatement by the appropriate academic dean.
 A suspended student must meet the requirements of the new catalog in effect upon return if he or she is readmitted. - A student returning from suspension must receive advising and be cleared by the appropriate program director and academic dean's office before registering.
 The terms for reinstatement or readmission must include a specific plan for academic recovery, be approved by the adviser and the appropriate dean, and be filed in the student's official record in the Office of Records and Registration. - A student suspended for a deficient GPA, when reinstated and/or readmitted, must achieve a grade of B (3.0) or higher in each course taken in the semester after re-entering and must fulfill the plan for academic recovery as determined by the academic program.
 Failure to do so will result in immediate dismissal. - If a student is suspended for a second time for a deficient GPA, the student is academically dismissed.
 Academic dismissal is from the program.
 (The student may not reapply for admission.) - Individual programs, divisions, schools or colleges may have more restrictive policies regarding probation, suspension and dismissal.
 It is the students' responsibility to be aware of the policies of the program in which they are enrolled. - A dean may elect to grant clemency one time to a student who has been academically dismissed.
 Clemency is granted only when a student demonstrates that extraordinary circumstances interfered with the student's ability to achieve satisfactory academic programs.
 If a student is granted clemency, the dean may request that the Office of Records not include the grades of up to 9 credits in the student's GPA.
 If the student has already used the repeat/replace the one time that it is allowed, then only a maximum of 6 credits may be removed from the GPA and become eligible for repeating.
 Relevant readmission and reinstatement policies apply. - F-1 international students who have been suspended from a degree program should make an appointment with Diversity and International Services to discuss how suspension affects their visa status in the U.S.